Given the importance of Observability in today’s complex systems, having a set of Observability best practices becomes critical.

 Here are some additional points to consider:

-• OpenTelemetry: This is a vendor-neutral standard for instrumentation that allows you to write code once and work with various observability tools.
+- OpenTelemetry: A vendor-neutral standard for instrumentation that lets you write code once and work with various observability tools.

-• Minimizing Overhead: Instrumentation should be implemented thoughtfully to avoid impacting application performance significantly.
+- Minimizing Overhead: Instrumentation should be implemented thoughtfully to minimize its impact on application performance.

-Overall, instrumentation is a crucial practice in achieving observability, allowing you to see what’s happening inside your system and make data-driven decisions for optimal performance.
+Overall, instrumentation is a crucial practice for achieving observability, enabling you to see what’s happening inside your system and make data-driven decisions to optimize performance.

 Conclusion

-Observability has become a necessary infrastructure enabler as organizations migrate to decentralized IT platforms.
+Observability has become a necessary enabler of infrastructure as organizations migrate to decentralized IT platforms.

-Without the capability to aggregate and analyze data from all IT platform areas, organizations open themselves up to problems ranging from inadequate application performance through a poor user experience to major security issues.
-Most importantly, they are constantly at the risk of outages that can cost roughly $500K per hour of downtime.
+Without the capability to aggregate and analyze data across all IT platform areas, organizations open themselves to problems ranging from inadequate application performance and poor user experience to major security issues.
+Most importantly, they are constantly at risk of outages that can cost roughly $500K per hour of downtime.

-Implementing the 10 observability best practices mentioned above can help l organizations survive and thrive in today’s complex and dynamic environment.
+Implementing the 10 observability best practices mentioned above can help organizations survive and thrive in today’s complex, dynamic environment.